CAT Tool Overview

 The column to the right of the translation column is the % Match column.

 When Smartling uses an existing translation memory to match source content with existing translations in the translation memory, it will often find word matches that are less than 100% identical.
-These type of matches are what we refer to as a fuzzy match.
+These type of matches is what we refer to as a fuzzy match.
 They're represented by a percentage on how the words match, typically somewhere between 50-99% (but a 100% exact match is also possible).

 For more information on this topic, see Get a Fuzzy Estimate.